-To answer this question, we would like to run an online experiment on Amazon Mechanical Turk, an online labor market that is widely used to conduct experiments (Kuziemko et al., 2015; Mason and Suri, 2012).
-The experiment would consist in providing facts and statistics about immigration to half of the participants, before measuring their attitude towards immigrants with some behavioural measures and some general questions about immigration.
+To answer this question, we will run an experiment using an online sample which is representative of the US population in terms of region, gender and age.
+The experiment will consist in providing facts and statistics about immigration to half of the participants, before measuring their attitude towards immigrants with some behavioural measures and some general questions about immigration.
 For this project, we will focus exclusively on the United States, where immigration is a particularly important political issue.